 A pet is not just an animal – it is a family member, and oftentimes, a part of your soul.
 The hole you feel in your heart from losing them is appropriate and valid.
 You can give yourself time to heal.

-2. Give yourself permission to feel your emotions.
+2. Gave myself permission to feel my grief.

 Have you ever heard the saying, “the only way out is through?”